 Today, just about everyone knows that alcohol is addictive.
 However, alcohol is a legal substance.
 Many people don’t realize how quickly alcohol addiction can take over their lives and leave a trail of damage in its wake.
-There’s a thin line between drinking heavily every once in awhile and a dangerous path that leads to alcoholism.
+There’s a thin line between drinking heavily every once in a while and a dangerous path that leads to alcoholism.
 Keep reading to find out more about alcohol addiction, alcohol rehab, and the various treatment options available.

 No matter your age, lifestyle or community, you can develop an addiction to alcohol or drugs.
-Your life may spin out of control while you struggle with the damaging impacts of substance abuse.
-If you look around yourself now, you may see this damage for what it really is: alcohol or drug addiction.
+Life may spin out of control while struggling with the damaging impacts of alcohol and substance abuse.

 - Poor health